-Cape Palmerston and San Josef Bay at the north western edge of the Island, are two of my favorite beaches, and then there is Grant Bay with its awesome sandy beach.
+Cape Palmerston and San Josef Bay at the northwestern edge of the Island, are two of my favorite beaches, and then there is Grant Bay with its awesome sandy beach.
 These beaches have been carved out of the landscape by thousands of years of winter storms.
-I have always enjoyed hiking to these areas and will continue to do so.
+I have always enjoyed hiking in these areas and will continue to do so.

 Some of the beaches on Haida Gwaii are supreme, people will travel from around the world to see them.